Skill Demand Index

 Salary data for Written and Verbal Communication is still accumulating.

-The most common pairings are Problem-Solving Skills, Computer Skills, Customer Service, Fast-Paced Environment, CRM Software.
+The most common pairings are Project Management, Social Media Platforms, Fast-Paced Environments, Social Media Strategy, Stakeholder Management.
 Strengthening these alongside Written and Verbal Communication improves your fit across more positions.

-Top roles: Other, Marketing.
-Other positions have the highest demand at 67% of all Written and Verbal Communication jobs.
+Top roles: Other, Project Management, Marketing.
+Other positions have the highest demand at 57% of all Written and Verbal Communication jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.